oleg-shilo/cs-script.npp/bin/readme.txt

-'CS-Script Intellisense' - C# intellisense plugin for Notepad++ (part of CS-Script Notepad++ tools suite 'CS-Script.Npp')
+'CS-Script' (CSScriptNpp.dll) - The plugin for CS-Script integartion with Notepad++ (part of CS-Script Notepad++ tools suite 'CS-Script.Npp')
 --------------------------------------------------------------

 1. System Requirements
-'CS-Script Intellisense' requires .NET 4.0 or higher.
+'CS-Script' requires .NET 4.0 or higher.

 2. Installation
-To install plugin unpack the content of the CSScriptIntellisesnse.zip in the Notepad++ plugin directory.
+To install plugin unpack the content of the CSScriptNpp.zip in the Notepad++ plugin directory.

 3. Usage
-"CS-Script Intellisense" will display the completion suggestions when the '.' character typed or the plugin shortcut is pressed.
-The plugin is bound to "Ctrl+." shortcut by default.

-It is possible to invoke C# Intellisense (.cs files) and Notepad++ native Auto-Completion (non .cs files) with the same shortcut (Ctrl-Space)

-You can remap it to Thus you will need to remap it to the shortcut of your choice with Notepad++ Shortcut Mapper (Settings -> Shortcut Mapper).

-Alternatively you can enable "Remap native Completion shortcut" in the Plugins->C# Intellisense->Settings.
-This will remap native Notepad++ Completion to the Ctrl+Alt+Shift+Space thus it will not collide with C# intellisense.
-You may also want to can al

-Pass control to native Completion for non .cs files
+Typically uer opens the C# file with Notepad++ and then presses 'Load' button on the CS-Sript toolbar.
+After that the all features can be accessed through two Notepad++ dockable panels Project and Output panel.

+See www.csscript.net/npp/csscript.html for more details